HDFGroup/vol-log-based/doc/util.md

         --help                      display this help message and exit --all                       display all options
-        --cc                        C compiler used to build log-based VOL --cflags                    C compiler flags used to build log-based VOL --cppflags                  C pre-processor flags used to build log-based VOL --c++                       C++ compiler used to build log-based VOL --cxxflags                  C++ compiler flags used to build log-based VOL --ldflags                   Linker flags used to build log-based VOL --libs                      Extra libraries used to build log-based VOL --profiling                 Whether internal profiling is enabled or not --debug                     Whether log-based VOL is built with debug mode --prefix                    Installation directory
+        --cc                        C compiler used to build the Log VOL connector --cflags                    C compiler flags used to build the Log VOL connector --cppflags                  C pre-processor flags used to build the Log VOL connector --c++                       C++ compiler used to build the Log VOL connector --cxxflags                  C++ compiler flags used to build the Log VOL connector --ldflags                   Linker flags used to build the Log VOL connector --libs                      Extra libraries used to build the Log VOL connector --profiling                 Whether internal profiling is enabled or not --debug                     Whether the Log VOL connector is built with debug mode --prefix                    Installation directory
         --includedir                Installation directory containing header files
         --libdir                    Installation directory containing library files
         --version                   Library version
-        --release-date              Date of log-based VOL source was released --config-date               Date of log-based VOL library was configured
+        --release-date              Date of the Log VOL connector source was released --config-date               Date of the Log VOL connector library was configured
     ```
 * h5ldump
-  + Print the content of a log-based VOL output file
+  + Print the content of the Log VOL connector output file
   + This utility is sequential
   + Examples
     ```